APLMOOC/APLMOOC/docs/course/ch5/part2.md

       post1
 ┌──────────┬─────┬───────────────────────────────────────┬────────────────┬────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┐
 │30-08-2024│18:52│Why does DVB-C use QAM instead of OFDM?│frequencySniffer│┌──────────┬─────┬─────────────────────────────────────────────────────────────────────────────────────┬───────────┐│
-│          │     │                                       │                ││30-08-2024│19:22│OFDM is more reliable and easily equalized over difficult channels like a radio link.│RedScamLine││
+│          │     │                                       │                ││30-08-2024│19:22│OFDM is more reliable and easily equalized over difficult channels like a radio link.│RedScanLine││
 │          │     │                                       │                │└──────────┴─────┴─────────────────────────────────────────────────────────────────────────────────────┴───────────┘│
 └──────────┴─────┴───────────────────────────────────────┴────────────────┴────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┘